Zagidziran/ConfigurationExtensions/readme.md

 # Configuration Transformation Classes
 ## ConfigurationExtensions
-Is a set of classes allowing to map configuration secitons or values over ConfigurationManager.
+Is a set of classes allowing to map ad transform configuration secitons or values over ConfigurationManager.

 ### Usage
 Add using directive and go ahead!